boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/zoho-invoice.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/Zohoinvoice/ChooseDS.png)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from the left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu on the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/Zohoinvoice/ChooseDS_Server.png)

 ## Authentication with Zoho Invoice
 Use the following steps to authenticate with the Zoho Invoice web service:

-1. Click the data source, you will be prompted with a login window.
+1. Click on the data source, which will prompt a login window.
 Enter the credentials of your Zoho Invoice account to authorize.
 2. Click **Allow** in the authorization window to accept the scopes requested by the Bold BI dashboards.
-> **NOTE:**  If the permission is denied, the account will not be accessible from the dashboard.
+> **NOTE:**  If permission is denied, the account will not be accessible from the dashboard.
-3. Set a name to identify the account and click **Next**.
+3. Provide a name to identify the account and click **Next**.
 4. You have now successfully authorized your connection.
 Click **Connect** to continue with the data source connection.
 5. To connect using the already connected account, refer to the [Connected Accounts](/working-with-data-sources/data-connectors/zoho-invoice/#connected-accounts-for-oauth-data-sources).

      > **NOTE:**  To connect with a new account click **Connect New Account**.

 ## Create a Zoho Invoice data source
-Once you click the data source, the NEW DATA SOURCE configuration panel opens.
+Once you click on the data source, the NEW DATA SOURCE configuration panel will open.
 Follow these steps to create a Zoho Invoice data source.
 1. Enter a name and description (optional) for the data source.
 2. Click the **Endpoints** down drop box and choose the required endpoint.
 3. Click **Custom Url** to enter the URL manually.
 Refer to the [Zoho Invoice API documentation](https://www.zoho.com/invoice/api/v3/#introduction) for more details.